Fareusz/NoSzpaku/README.md

 0. Clony the repository to a new folder.
 You will get an noszpaku.py file and .env file
 1. Create an app using "Create an App" green button on the top right.
 2. Enter anything you want.
 It doesn't matter at all.
+2.5 Click "Edit settings" and set at least one redirect URI https://i.imgur.com/UacYsjB.png (it can be https://fareusz.live)
 3. Copy client ID and client secret. https://i.imgur.com/2sDk4CG.png <- it looks like on this screenshot
-4. Paste both of those tokens into .env file. (redirect uri can be anything you want)
+4. Paste both of those tokens into .env file REMEMBER TO SET THE REDIRECT URI TOO!
 5. Run the script by command line `python noszpaku.py`.
 Keep the window in the background.
 If you want to stop the script close window.